rcifw/rcifw.github.io/docs/index.md

 ## Funding
 To help the RCIF access funding, we need you, the users, to cite the RCIF in your publications:
 > _Computations were performed using the facilities of the Washington University Research Computing and Informatics Facility (RCIF).
-The RCIF has been partially funded by NIH S10: 1S10OD030477-01._
+The RCIF has received funding from NIH S10 program grants: 1S10OD025200-01A1 and 1S10OD030477-01._

 To help you access funding:
 - **Facilities document** - view an [example of our facilities document](system-info/facilities-doc.md).